Work

 Figma, Figjam

-Introducing a Party Profile to help guests acquaint with strangers before a social event
+Party Profile Cards: help guests acquaint with strangers before a social event

 Lower the barrier for RSVPing by helping users find other party-goers with similar interests